bretheskevin/boilerplate-rails-next/README.md

-# Template Next.js / Ruby on Rails
+# Boilerplate Next.js / Ruby on Rails

 Your application will be served to [http://localhost/](http://localhost/)